ymlai87416/CarND-Behavioral-Cloning-P3/writeup.md

 ## Result and conclusion
-The model is then tested to run the track 1, and track 2 (both clockwise and counter-clockwise), The model excels in driving on those 3 settings without falling off the tracks.
+The model is then tested to run the track 1, and track 2 (both clockwise and counter-clockwise), The model excels in driving on those 4 settings without falling off the tracks.

 For details, please see

-track1_forward.mp4: Car in autonomous mode driving on track 1 counter-clockwise at 25mph
+* track1_forward.mp4: Car in autonomous mode driving on track 1 counter-clockwise at 25mph

-track1_backward.mp4: Car in autonomous mode driving on track 1 counter-clockwise at 25mph
+* track1_backward.mp4: Car in autonomous mode driving on track 1 counter-clockwise at 25mph

-track2_forward.mp4: Car in autonomous mode driving on track 2 counter-clockwise at 20mph
+* track2_forward.mp4: Car in autonomous mode driving on track 2 counter-clockwise at 20mph

-track2_backward.mp4: Car in autonomous mode driving on track 2 counter-clockwise at 20mph
+* track2_backward.mp4: Car in autonomous mode driving on track 2 counter-clockwise at 20mph

+#### Internal CNN state

 Below figures show the activations of the first two feature map layers for an example input